Is There Life After Death?

 "To lose the earth you know, for greater knowing; to lose the life you have, for greater life; to leave the friends you loved, for greater loving; to find a land more kind than home, more large than earth -

-conscience of the world is tending - a wind is rising, and the
+toward which the conscience of the world is tending - a wind is

 (added Jan., 2013)